igachev/WatchShop-SPA/README.md

 # WatchShop-SPA

-### This is an online store  specialized in  selling watches
+<strong>This is an online store  specialized in  selling watches</strong>

 ## Link to WatchShop Website: https://watch-shop-spa.onrender.com